 UNIVERSITY OF WASHINGTON JSI

 The Evans School JSI program is designed to broaden participants’ academic and professional horizons.
-In addition to interacting with and learning from talented peers, JSI participants learn to analyze and evaluate international and domestic policies under the guidance of experienced policy practitioners and academics.
-The combination of analytic skills and substantive knowledge about contemporary policy issues provides excellent preparation for graduate programs in public policy.
+In addition to interacting with and learning from talented peers, JSI participants learn to analyze and evaluate policies under the guidance of experienced policy practitioners and academics.
+The combination of analytic skills and substantive knowledge about contemporary policy issues will provide undergraduates with excellent preparation for graduate programs in public policy.

-- Have junior or senior standing in an accredited U.S. college with one or two semesters remaining after completing the summer institute; this includes international students pursuing an undergraduate degree at an accredited U.S. four-year college or university.
+Have junior or senior standing in an accredited U.S. college with one or two semesters remaining after completing the summer institute; this includes international students pursuing an undergraduate degree at an accredited U.S. four-year college or university.
+Please note: Stipends to international students require additional documentation and review by the UW, which may result in a delay in the availability of the stipend.
+We therefore encourage our international applicants to be prepared for this possible delay.

 As one of the innovation centers in the United States, Seattle and the state of Washington is a vibrant site for in-depth exploration of how to advance policy innovation.
 The Junior Summer Institute hosted at the Evans School of Public Policy and Governance will focus upon inspiring public service and showing how public policy – from its origin to its implementation – can be democratized.